Gradient flow, confinement, and magnetic monopole in U(1) lattice gauge theory

 \section{Conclusions and outlook}

 We discussed the reason why the property of color confinement is not lost by the gradient flow even though the field strength is weakened.
-In the gradient flow method, we solve a kind of diffusion equation and coarse-grain the gauge field.
-We expected that the confinement property is preserved because there is something in the background that is stable against coarse-graining, such as topological quantities.
+In the gradient flow method, we solve a kind of diffusion equation and coarse grain the gauge field.
+We expected that the confinement property is preserved because there is something in the background that is stable against coarse graining, such as topological quantities.
 Performing Monte Carlo simulations, we investigated $U(1)$ lattice gauge theory, in which the cause of the confinement is believed to be condensation of magnetic monopoles.

 We confirmed that the magnetic monopole does not disappear by the gradient flow in the confinement phase.
 We usually use the gradient flow equation Eq.~(\ref{eq:coflow}), which considers the compactness of the gauge group.
 However, we also investigated the case of the flow equation without considering compactness Eq.~(\ref{eq:noncoflow}).
 We find that the compact flow equation keeps the confinement property, but the noncompact one breaks this property.
 At the same time, the number of monopoles in the confinement phase does not decrease significantly for the compact flow equation, but decreases rapidly using the noncompact flow equation.